Skip to main content

 or

-• the employee gets a new employment contract with a new employment date
+• the employee receives a new employment contract with a new date of employment

 In these cases, the old profile must be manually set to inactive.
-History and statistics are preserved, and a new profile is created to match the new period or employment date.
+History and statistics are preserved, and a new profile is created to match the new period or date of employment.

 In short: